ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

     + User name: ...
     + Password: ...

 + Note, Duo will be bypassed if ssh key based login is enabled.
-Importantly, external users do not have access to UCR's Duo system.
-Thus, they can only log in via the ssh key method.
+As external users do not have access to UCR's Duo system, they can only log in via the ssh key method.
 How to enable ssh keys is described [here](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/).

 + Various terminal applications are available for all major operating systems, such as:
     + macOS: built-in macOS [Terminal](https://support.apple.com/guide/terminal/welcome/mac) or [iTerm2](https://iterm2.com/).